David Griffin (hurler)

 David Griffin (born 14 May 1997) is an Irish hurler who plays as a full-back for club sides Carrigaline and University College Cork and at inter-county level with the Cork senior hurling team.
 He usually lines out as a left wing-back.

 Playing career

 St. Francis College

 In secondary school, Griffin played as a dual player with St. Francis College in Rochestown.
-Having played both codes at every grade, he was a forward on both of the college's senior teams that lost the Harty Cup and Corn Uí Mhuirí finals in 2015.
+Having played both codes at every grade, he was at Centre Back on both of the college's senior teams that lost the Harty Cup and Corn Uí Mhuirí finals in 2015.

 University College Cork

 On 23 February 2019, Griffin lined out at left wing-back for University College Cork when they faced Mary Immaculate College in the Fitzgibbon Cup final.
 He scored a point from play in the 2-21 to 0-13 victory.

 Griffin played in a second successive Fitzgibbon Cup final on 12 February 2020.
 Lining out at left corner-back, he ended the game with a second successive winners' medal after the 0-18 to 2-11 defeat of the Institute of Technology, Carlow.